ubriquejazz/common_setr/esp32/prac03/readme.md

 To this end, we will look at four very common methods that are used to  control the processing sequence in real-time operating systems.

-## semaphores, mutexes and queues

-In this exercise we  will use a binary semaphore to synchronize the blinking of our three LED lights so that they blink in sequential order.
+First, we will use a binary semaphore to synchronize the blinking of our three LED lights so that they blink in sequential order.

+How does the system know what order to sequence the lights?

+- We have given  the three LED tasks a higher priority (3) than the other tasks, so the scheduler prioritizes them first.

+- The cycles of a blink (led on and off) doesn't consume CPU.

+Finally, we modify the code for the TaskTally function.
+It doesn’t make sense to record the number of LEDs lit since it will always be 1 when they light sequentially.
+Instead we will have the OLED display the color of the  LED currently lit.